(801) 756-3737

 umbrella effect on cavity-resistant teeth

 If your tooth enamel is full of minerals, it becomes “cavity-resistant” like a strong umbrella is water-resistant.
+Strong enamel is crucial to prevent tooth decay and maintain healthy teeth.

 In fact, if your tooth enamel is strong and healthy, what you put in your mouth–sugar or not–will not have as much effect.
 It’s just another raindrop that beads up but doesn’t stick around.